 Which JR Hokkaido Pass should you go for?
 The answer depends on your travel route: whether (a) you’re flying in and out of Sapporo directly, or (b) combining Hokkaido with Tokyo.

 If (a), you can consider the JR Hokkaido Rail Pass.
-The ¥20,000 or ¥26,000 passes lets you choose 5 or 7 days of travel, so you can stop and smell the roses (or onsens).
+The ¥20,000 or ¥26,000 passes lets you choose 5 or 7 days of travel.
+If you really wanna stop and take your time to smell the roses (or onsens), go for the 10-day pass at ¥32,000.
 This pass lets you travel on all JR Hokkaido Lines except Hokkaido Shinkansen.

 Note that some Japan travel forumers advocate buying train tickets a la carte as the JR Hokkaido Passes are pretty expensive.
 You’ll need to do the math with Japan travel planner HyperDia to see if it’s worth it.